lektorium-tutor/lekt/docs/dev.rst

 Sharing directories with containers
 -----------------------------------

 It may sometimes be convenient to mount container directories on the host, for instance: for editing and debugging.
-Tutor provides different solutions to this problem.
+Lekt provides different solutions to this problem.

 .. _mount_option: